The Freedom of Information Act 1982 (FOI Act) gives members of the community a right to:

 Your letter should set out clearly the document(s) you require from CFA, as well as providing sufficient detail to enable the document(s) you are seeking to be identified.

-If you are an unrepresented applicant you can use the CFA FOI request form (DOC 611k).
+If you are an unrepresented applicant you can use the CFA Freedom of Information request - Unrepresented

-If you are a solicitor you can use the CFA Represented FOI request form (DOC 614k) designed for solicitors, law firms, unions and other parties representing FOI applicants.
+If you are a solicitor you can use the CFA Freedom of Information request - Represented designed for solicitors, law firms, unions and other parties representing FOI applicants.

 The request should be sent to the FOI Officer at: